usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/beyond-yaml/index.md

 was constructed.

 The momentum behind Nix is growing, with a vibrant community and increasing adoption in industry (its popularity has been growing _exponentially_ in recent years).
-Forward-thinking leaders are already investing in Nix skills and pilot projects[^3].
-As an industry, if we embrace Nix as the standard language of DevSecOps, we move toward a future where **secure, verifiable builds are the default rather than the exception**.
+[Forward-thinking leaders are already investing in Nix skills and pilot projects.](https://flox.dev/blog/nix-in-the-wild-pdt-partners/) As an industry, if we embrace Nix as the standard language of DevSecOps, we move toward a future where **secure, verifiable builds are the default rather than the exception**.
 Imagine a world where every build output can be trusted, where supply chain attacks are thwarted by design, and where development speed doesn’t suffer for security.
 That’s the future Nix is pointing